Jmorr10/Tetris-Clone/README.txt

 PreviewBox.java:
 A class that controls the block preview box in the game.

-INSTRUCTIONS FOR RUNNING THIS PROGRAM!

-THIS APPLET MUST BE RUN USING FROM A COMMAND LINE OR TERMINAL USING THE FOLLOWING COMMAND: appletviewer Tetris.html THE PROGRAM WILL NOT FUNCTION IN A NORMAL BROWSER DUE TO COMPATIBILITY ISSUES!!!!

-Parts Implemented:
+# Parts Implemented:
 All but that which is included in Parts Not Implemented.

-Parts Not Implemented:
+# Parts Not Implemented:
 A high-score system was not implemented due to time constraints (exams, papers, etc.)

-Notes:

-INSTRUCTIONS FOR RUNNING THIS PROGRAM!

-THIS APPLET MUST BE RUN USING FROM A COMMAND LINE OR TERMINAL USING THE FOLLOWING COMMAND: appletviewer Tetris.html THE PROGRAM WILL NOT FUNCTION IN A NORMAL BROWSER DUE TO COMPATIBILITY ISSUES!!!!

-Known Bugs:
+# Known Bugs:
 There are no known bugs, with the exception of the applet not working in a browser and when the game ends and tries to terminate the applet, a stacktrace will be printed because Windows doesn't allow it to close the appletviewer.
 This is not a problem with the code, but simply a permissions issue.

-Extra Credit:
+# Extra Credit:
 Music, Detailed graphics, Graphics instructions

-Sample Output:
+# Sample Output:

 See included screenshot for output